syn-chromatic/rust-g-engine/README.md

 * Issue: Frustum Clipping doesn't work for quad polygons
 * Issue: Projection math causes drift when an object is positioned on an axis plane
 * Issue: Performance optimization is needed for draw calls
-* Issue: Text Writer flickering and disappearance for the Turtle graphical backend
 * ~~Change: Implement a Draw Call system~~
 * ~~Change: Implement a Z-Buffer~~
 * ~~Change: Implement Backface Culling~~